Agent Control Plane Reference Architecture (ACP-RA)

 No promotion without evidence: eval packs, policy hashes, scope signatures, and replayability proofs.

-Pattern: “Ensemble contract”
+Pattern: “Ensemble Contract”

 Multi-agent deployments ship with an ensemble contract defining orchestration, arbitration, shared state, budgets, and containment.